maradabhargavnaidu/maradabhargavnaidu/README.md

 ## Projects

 <h2>College Portal</h2>
-<p>I developed a web application which helps the college admins to manage the admissions and expenses.
-They can track their monthly and yearly expenses of college.</p>
+<p>College Portal is an all-in-one college management system designed to help educational institutions efficiently track admissions and manage expenses.
+With College Portal, colleges can easily monitor their monthly and yearly expenses, ensuring better financial management and streamlined operations.</p>
 <a href="https://cllgportal.netlify.app">Live Link</a>
 <a href="https://github.com/maradabhargavnaidu/vasavi-dashboard">Code Link</a>

 <h2>Yaatra - Trip Planning Website</h2>
-<p>I developed a web application which helps the users to plan their trips according to their interest, featuring in providing information about famous tourist places and guides</p>
+<p>Yaatra is a premier trip planning website that allows users to plan their trips based on their interests.
+Whether you're looking for information about famous tourist attractions or need expert guides, Yaatra has you covered.</p>
 <a href = "https://yaatra.onrender.com">Live Link</a>
 <a href="https://github.com/maradabhargavnaidu/yaatra">Code Link</a>